Clyde Hill 82 Exceptional

 What's it like Living in Clyde Hill?

-Located in the state of Washington, Clyde Hill is a small city with a population of 3,360 inhabitants.
-Clyde Hill has a population density of 3,184 people per square mile.
+Clyde Hill, Washington is a smaller city with a population of 3,430 people.
+Clyde Hill has a population density of 3,249 people per square mile.
 This would be considered well above the national population density level.
-If finding a family friendly city is important to you, look no further.
-With more than 70% of the population considered married and 50% with kids under the age of 18, Clyde Hill could be considered a very suitable city for families.
+If you are looking for a family friendly city, Clyde Hill might be a good fit as 70% of the population over 15 years old are married, and 50% have kids who are 18 years old or younger.
 Not a fan of sitting in traffic during your commute to work?
 Clyde Hill offers shorter work commutes, with an average one-way commute time taking only 19 minutes, far lower than the national average of 26 minutes.

-Are you trying to ascertain if living in Clyde Hill is the right fit for your lifestyle?
-To ensure a great experience before relocating to any new city in Washington, you will probably want to make sure that you check all of the most important boxes.
+Are you trying to figure out if living in Clyde Hill is the right fit for your lifestyle?
+To ensure a positive experience before relocating to any new city in Washington, you will probably want to make sure that you check all of the most important boxes.
 Several key factors deserve attention.
 For one, safety is paramount, ensuring that your new area is low in crime is key.
 Proximity to workplaces or schools minimizes commute times and fosters convenience.
 Access to essential amenities like parks, grocery stores, food, fitness, shops and healthcare facilities enhances daily life.
 Efficient public transportation options provide mobility and connectivity.
 The sense of community creates a welcoming and supportive environment.
 Lastly, the overall atmosphere, encompassing the vibe, aesthetics, and lifestyle offerings, contributes to a fulfilling living experience.
 Considering these elements helps identify the ideal neighborhood for your needs and preferences.
-Finding the best places to live in Clyde Hill and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes crime, commute, health & safety, employment, housing and other important metrics.
+Using the livability score which includes data from categories like amenities, crime, cost of living, health & safety, employment, you can easily compare the best places to live in Clyde Hill and also determine if there are any nearby cities that might be a better match for your lifestyle.
+You can also compare Clyde Hill to Washington and the national average.

-Clyde Hill, WA receives 81/100 for its livability score; this results in a ranking of #68 in Washington and #1,012 in the USA.
+Clyde Hill has a livability score of 82/100 and is ranked #58 in Washington and #999 in the USA.
 This is a great score, as Clyde Hill ranks well in multiple categories!
 Clyde Hill also ranks in the top 10 percent of all cities, which is no small feat!
-There are nine total categories that generate the livability score.
-Clyde Hill ranks well for crime (A+) and education (A+) The bad news for Clyde Hill, there are some categories for which it does not score well, this includes: amenities (D) and cost of living (F).
+Based on the grades for each individual category, Clyde Hill has been rewarded with high marks for crime (A+) and education (A+).
+On a less positive note, Clyde Hill does not have favorable grades for the following: amenities (D) and cost of living (F).
+If we take a look at the data, we can find out why.

 Best Places to Live in and Around Clyde Hill